MeToo movement in South Korea: Others

-Film field
+Cinema

 On February 8, a rookie actress filed a claim on SNS that she had been sexually harassed by film director Cho Geun-hyun [1] during a casting interview for a music video actor on December 18 last year.
-The film production company excluded the director from its promotional activities. #1#2 The victim submitted the transcript as evidence at the time of the interview. # Listening to the recording shows that words that have nothing to do with the interview are listed.
+The film production company excluded the director from its promotional activities.
+The victim submitted the transcript as evidence at the time of the interview. # Listening to the recording shows that words that have nothing to do with the interview are listed.

 On the 17th, local time, director Kim Ki-duk attended the Berlin International Film Festival and mentioned the assault on his actress.

 On Sunday, a Twitter user disclosed sex crimes on his account, referring to the real name of a film producer and a film professor at a university.

 On March 6, former employees exposed the habitual sexual assault of the secretary general of the Jeonju International Film Festival.

 Lee Hyun Joo

 Film director A also revealed the sex crimes committed by film director Lee Hyun-joo on social media under the title of "Writing to Join Me Too Campaign."
 Lee Hyun-joo was indicted in 2015 on charges of committing sex crimes against a female colleague of the Academy of Motion Picture Arts and was sentenced to two years in prison, suspended for three years, and 40 hours of sexual violence education by the Supreme Court last December.
 A reported the damage and claimed that there was an attempt to cover up the incident in the film industry.

 On February 5, the Women's Film Council held a board meeting and stripped Lee of the director award he gave at the Women's Film Awards at the end of last year.
 The Women's Film Council said, "We only learned about Lee Hyun-joo's case through a tip-off on February 2 and called the board of directors," adding, "We decided to cancel the award because it clearly violated the purpose of the establishment."
 The Korean Film Directors' Association also expelled Lee Hyun-joo on February 6.